-Magnetic beads and particles can be coated with specific affinity ligands for antigens, antibodies, catalyzers, proteins or nucleic acids.
-After being incubated with the suspension for a time, the vessel is introduced in a magnetic separation rack.
-The beads (and attached biomolecules) are attracted and retained by the magnetic force.
-Once separation is complete, the supernatant, which is not affected by the magnetic fields, can easily be removed.
-The biomolecule, attached to the magnetic beads, is already isolated from the original media and it can be eluted, if necessary.
+Magnetic beads/particles which are surface-coated with specific affinity ligands bind their biomolecules of interest (e.g. antigens, antibodies, catalyzers, proteins or nucleic acids).
+After the incubation phase, the vessel is exposed to a magnetic separation rack.
+The magnetic beads/particles (and attached biomolecules) are then attracted and retained by the externally applied magnetic force.
+After the separation phase, the supernatant (not affected by the magnetic field) can be discarded and the biomolecule (attached to the magnetic beads) easily isolated from the original media and eluted, if necessary.

-Before this happens, it is important to remember that the magnetic bead separation process involves more than magnetic beads alone.
+There is copious research and studies in the literature regarding the magnetic beads/particles and their respective characteristics (e.g. diameter, density, magnetic pigment content, surface activation) affecting the efficiency of the process they are involved in.
+This vast focus on the magnetic beads/particles only has partly ignored the importance of magnetic separation racks and arisen issues such as high losses, slow separation, inconsistent results, clump formation, and so forth which has led to material, cost and time waste and with sometimes no reliable and citable results.Hence, it is vital to consider the magnetic bead separation process as important as magnetic beads/particles.
 Magnetic carriers need to interact with a magnetic field in order to move.
-The magnetic field must generate a magnetic force which is b enough to overcome the drag force generated by buffer viscosity.
-If the magnetic separation rack that does not generate the appropriate magnetic force, which may not necessarily be a ber magnetic field or force, the entire process becomes inefficient, regardless of the characteristics of the magnetic beads.
+The magnetic field must generate a magnetic force which is enough to overcome the drag force generated by buffer viscosity.
+If the magnetic separation rack does not generate the appropriate magnetic force, which is different to the magnetic field intensity, the entire process becomes inefficient, regardless of the characteristics of the magnetic beads.
 Despite the importance of the subject, detailed technical literature describing how magnetic fields interact with beads is very thin on the ground.

 Some magnetic separation devices try to get around this by using two permanent magnets with opposite polarity.
 This means that the field is never constant near the center of the assembly and that there are greater forces near the permanent magnet surface where we want the magnetic beads to be at the end of the process.